 However, an alternate traffic model is possible, where the successful use of Quick-Start would increase the amount of data sent and received by each user.
 For example, users could have a fixed amount of time available for using the network, rather than a fixed amount of data to send and receive.
 In this case, the use of Quick-Start could result in an increase in aggregate utilization in under-utilized scenarios.

 Even in this case, however, the use of Quick-Start should not affect the utilization and loss rates over paths that are not under-utilized, because in these scenarios Quick-Start requests should not be approved by the routers.

-Figure 4 shows the overall utilization and aggregate drop rates with and without Quick-Start, as a function of traffic load on the 10 Mbps shared link.
-For each web session, there are also ten FTP transfers of a hundred packets each, starting at random times.
-This traffic mix was chosen to have many large Quick-Start requests, as something of a worst-case scenario, to increase the chances of finding a scenario where Quick-Start packets interfere with the throughput or loss rates of other traffic on the link.
+Figure 3 shows the overall utilization and aggregate drop rates with and without Quick-Start, as a function of traffic load on the 10 Mbps shared link.
+For each web session, there are also ten ftp tranfers of a hundred packets each, starting at random times.
+This traffic mix was chosen to give many large Quick-Start requests, as something of a worstcase scenario, to increase the chances of finding a scenario where Quick-Start packets interfere with the throughput or loss rates of other traffic on the link.
+As shown in the figure, the link utilization and drop rates are largely independent of whether or not Quick-Start is employed.
+The line labeled "QS Bandwidth" in the top graph of Figure 3 shows the bandwidth used by Quick-Start packets in the simulations using Quick-Start - indicating that Quick-Start is in fact being used in the scenarios with less overall traffic.
+For the scenario shown, the web traffic generator uses a ParetoII distribution with an average parameter of 60 packets for web object size.

-Figure 4: Comparison of utilization and drop rates with and without Quick-Start, with a 10 Mbps shared link.
+Figure 4: Comparison of drop rates of regular TCP flows when half of the flows either has Quick-Start enabled or disabled, with a 10 Mbps shared link.